Agkistrodon piscivorus: Hunting and diet

 Conant (1929) gave a detailed account of the feeding behavior of a captive specimen from South Carolina.
 When prey was introduced, the snake quickly became attentive and made an attack.
 Frogs and small birds were seized and held until movement stopped.
 Larger prey was approached in a more cautious manner; a rapid strike was executed after which the snake would withdraw.
 In 2.5 years, the snake had accepted three species of frogs, including a large bullfrog, a spotted salamander, water snakes, garter snakes, sparrows, young rats, and three species of mice.
 Brimley (1944) described a captive specimen that ate copperheads (A. contortrix), as well as members of its own species, keeping its fangs embedded in its victims until they had been immobilized.
 A 2018 study found that northern cottonmouths on a diet of only fish when compared to a diet of mice had to eat 20% more to achieve the same growth.

 There have been several studies focusing on the types of prey that cottonmouths consume, and analyzing the differences between juveniles, adult males, and adult females.
 It has been found that adult males and females target different prey types and sizes.
-Observations and stomach analyses show that adult males consume fish, whereas adult females mainly consume other squamates, in particularly snakes.
+Observations and stomach analyses show that adult males consume fish, whereas adult females mainly consume other squamates, particularly snakes.
 In this same research, it was concluded that the prey size increased with the size of the snake for both juvenile and adults, both male and female.

 Young individuals have yellowish or greenish tail tips and engage in caudal luring.
 The tail tip is wriggled to lure prey, such as frogs and lizards, within striking distance.
 Wharton (1960) observed captive specimens exhibiting this behavior between 07:20 and 19:40 hours, which suggests it is a daytime activity.

 In August 2020 and May 2021, individuals found in Florida were observed to have consumed introduced Burmese pythons (Python bivittatus).
 Burmese pythons are an invasive species in Florida with the capacity to inflict great damage to the local ecosystem, so it is hoped that A. piscivorus may be in the process of modifying its diet to enable it to hunt the pythons.